Saint-Fidèle: History

-The parish of Saint-Fidèle was erected on the canonical plan on June 10, 1850, its first resident priest is granted to the population on September 17, 1855 and the municipality of Saint-Fidèle-de Mount Murray was erected on the civil plane on July 1, 1855.
+The parish of Saint-Fidèle was erected on the canonical plan on June 10, 1850, its first resident priest was granted to the population on September 17, 1855 and the municipality of Saint-Fidèle-de Mount Murray was erected on the civil plan on July 1, 1855.
 The first settler to settle there in 1834 was Louis Dallaire.
 The first chapel of Saint-Fidèle was blessed by the parish priest Augustin Beaudry of La Malbaie, in 1853.
 It was enlarged in 1856, but it quickly became too small.
 Louis Dallaire decided to give his land to build the village church.
 The beginning of the construction was in 1872 to be finalized in 1883.
-The municipality of Saint-Fidèle had as neighborhood the villages of Cap-à-l'Aigle, Black River (Saint-Siméon) and Rivière-aux- Ducks (Baie Sainte-Catherine) who formed municipalities afterwards.
+The municipality of Saint-Fidèle neighboured the villages of Cap-à-l'Aigle, Black River (Saint-Siméon) and Rivière-aux- Ducks (Baie Sainte-Catherine) which formed municipalities afterwards.

 The term Saint-Fidèle refers to Fidèle de Sigmaringen.

-The economy of Saint-Fidèle from the beginning of colonization in the late 1930s
+The economy of Saint-Fidèle from the beginning of colonization in the late 1920s

 The first concern of the settlers who settled at Saint-Fidèle was that of satisfying their needs; they did it with the help of agriculture.
 As in most farms in Charlevoix, the sowing of wheat far exceeded that of oats.
 The ever-increasing harvest of this cereal prompted some people to open flour mills to accommodate those who were suitable for this crop.
 To supplement the products necessary for their subsistence, they practiced the breeding of the domestic animals and took care of the cutting of wood.
 That is why, at the beginning of the year 1851, there existed in the parish two flour mills, one for carding and two others for sawing the wood.

 By 1855, the exploitation of wood was almost as important as agriculture, because it had become insufficient for the colonists; while the interior of the country changed into clearings, the establishments multiplied rapidly, for during that year the parish possessed five sawmills; two in Port-au-Persil, owned by Louis Tremblay and William Price (merchant), two in Port-au-Saumon owned by Joseph Dallaire and Hypolite Truchon and a last was built at the Black River by Thomas Simard.
 There was also a forge where the workers made it easier for the settlers to transform the iron.

 Despite the benefits of forest development, wheat was still being milled in the municipality.
 Lord Malcolm Fraser owned a flour mill in Port-au-Saumon and another in Port-au-Persil.

 The population could also count on two general merchants: Mr. Alexis Gagnon at Port-au-Saumon and Baptiste Tremblay at Black River.

 At the time, all trade was by boat docking the dock of Port-au-Saumon for unloading goods.
 These goods were stored in sheds.
 In the early 1900s, it was possible to load the timber on board schooners in a small bay of Bas-de-Anse.